Training for work

 These tend to focus on practical skills that you will need in a specific role or field.
 Examples of vocational courses include IT, construction, catering, hairdressing and hospitality.

-A traineeship is a course with work experience for 16- to 24-year-olds.
+A traineeship is a course with work experience for people aged 16 to 24.
 You can get help with English and Maths if you need it.
-You will not be paid, but you might get expenses.
+You will not be paid but you might get expenses.

 Find a traineeship (GOV.UK).